 What should be included in a proposal?

 Please note: All proposals which include subrecipients must be accompanied by the Subrecipient Information and Compliance (SIC) form at the time of submission.
 Please use the SIC form to submit basic subrecipient information as well as compliance assurances.
+Additional documentation that is required is listed below.

 The following may be used as a guide to components of a proposal when requirements are not specific: